Top of the pageActionset

 - Get support.
 You may find it helpful to join a support group for family members of people with alcohol use problems, such as Al-Anon.
 There are Al-Anon meetings specifically for parents.
 These meetings include discussions about family effects from alcohol and other substance use.
-Substance abuse is a family disease.
-All family members are affected by it, and they need some form of help to change the ways they react to the person who abuses substances.
+Substance misuse a family disease.
+All family members are affected by it, and they need some form of help to change the ways they react to the person who misuses substances.

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.